RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 Situation with both the robot and the goal at orientation zero degrees.
 The extrusion obstacle is placed half way from the robot to the goal.
 The gap on the right side of the testing area is twice the CR.

-The goal is given 4 meters away from the robot.
-The test is repeated with varying orientations of the robot start pose and the goal pose.
+The goal is given 4 CR forward from the robot.

+The test must be repeated with varying orientations of the robot start pose and the goal pose.

 | Orientation Robot | Orientation Goal | Reached | # collisions | Time | Smoothness |
 | ----------------- | ---------------- | ------- | ------------ | ---- | ---------- |